maximvochten/maximvochten.github.io/_pages/publications.md

 nav_order: 1
 ---

-See my [Google Scholar profile](https://scholar.google.be/citations?user=d1hglOMAAAAJ&hl=en]) for a more complete overview.
+Below you can find a selected list of publications I (co-)authored.
+Please visit my [Google Scholar profile](https://scholar.google.be/citations?user=d1hglOMAAAAJ&hl=en]) for a more complete overview.

 <div class="publications">